Days: 13 - 17

 Day 13 (Friday - September 6) On Our Own

-After our Rick Steves tour ended we have several days left.
-Today we're heading over to Museum Island to visit the Berlin Cathedral and the Altes Museum.
-After that we move on to the German History Museum which is just off the island and, unfortunately, only partially open.
-We would have also visited the Pergamon Museum but it is completely closed until 2027.
-Lucky for us we visited the Pergamon in our Europe 2010 tour (you can see the pictures there).
+After our Rick Steves tour ended, we had several days left.
+Today, we're heading to Museum Island to visit the Berlin Cathedral.
+After that, we moved on to the German History Museum (alternative) just off the island, since the history museum is closed for remodeling.
+We would have visited the Pergamon Museum, but it is closed until 2027.
+Luckily, we visited the Pergamon during our Europe 2010 tour (you can see the pictures there).

 Day 13 + 1 (Saturday - September 7) On Our Own